 - The Flow Hive More Expense When Compared To Traditional Extracting Methods

 Considering the $1000* price tag, I’m not convinced that it wouldn’t be cheaper to buy a “regular” hive and an extractor.
-I sell a Beecentric Hive with frames for $270 and I bought an extractor this year for $350.
+I sell a Beecentric Hive with frames for $270, and I bought an extractor this year for $350.
 That’s saving ~$380.
-Now consider that until recently, I harvesting my honey and wax by crushing it for a cost of $0 (so now that’s a $728 savings).
+Now consider that until recently, I harvested my honey and wax by crushing it for a cost of $0 (so now that’s a $728 savings).
 Also, consider that you can often rent extractors.
-If you’re in the Edmonton area, contact me and I’ll let you use mine for $20/day if you bring it back clean and in one piece.
+If you’re in the Edmonton area, contact me, and I’ll let you use mine for $20/day if you bring it back clean and in one piece.

 So You Really Want To Be An Edmonton Flow Hive User.
 Here’s What I Suggest

-So for full disclosure let’s get a few things out in the open.
+So for full disclosure, let’s get a few things out in the open.
 You’re reading an article on Flow Hive on a website about Beecentric Hives.
 I designed the Beecentric Hive.
 I build and sell Beecentric Hives.
 I certainly keep all of my bees in Beecentric Hives.
 You could say that I’m a bit of a fan.
-It’s also worth nothing that I don’t use Flow Frame or Flow Supers.
+It’s also worth noting that I don’t use Flow Frame or Flow Supers.
 I personally don’t think they’re necessary and for the reasons above and have had plenty of success detracting my honey and wax by simply crushing the comb.
 That being said, if I were to use a Flow Hive, I’d do the following:

 At ~$1000 Canadian*, the Flow Hive is far too expensive to buy everything outright.
 But here’s the rub; all you really need is a Flow Super (~$630 Canadian*) and some compatible 8 frame equipment such as the Beecentric Hive ($272).

 Beecentric Hive ($272 Canadian) With Flow Super (~$630 Canadian*)